siadyhr/YAPLGE/README.md

 # YAPLGE
 ##Yet Another Pokémon Like Game Engine

-An implemention can be found at https://github.com/siadyhr/YAPLG
+An implemention can be found in main.lua